rel-2/rel2vpn/README.md

 route can — invited people never can.
 Use a machine that is always on (a Pi, a NAS, a router, a VPS) rather than a laptop; the Anchor's upload speed is the ceiling for everyone using it.

+### DNS through an Anchor

+Devices on a route that exits through an Anchor resolve names through the Anchor itself: their configuration carries a virtual resolver address that the Anchor answers by forwarding to the resolvers of the machine it runs on — the household's own DNS (the router, the provider), so names resolve the way they do in that country.
+The route's builder can still name another resolver for the route.
+The Anchor screen's connection details and `wgclient status` show the resolver in use.

 ### How it runs, and what keeps it safe